 At the conclusion of a divorce, family law case, the parties will either agree and execute a marital settlement agreement, or the parties will have a hearing before the court and the judge will decide their fate.
 If either party does not agree with a decision or decisions that the judge has made, than that party may appeal it to the district court.
 At the final hearing a court reporter must be present to record the testimony as it will be necessary to have it transcribed if the orderis appealed.
 Appeals may concern any of the following:

 - Child custody or as it is called now timesharing

 - Attorney fees

 The procedures for both interlocutory, temporary orders and final orders that must be followed are contained in Rule 9.130.
 In general, the first step i s to file per the Rule a Notice and pay a filing fee within 30 days of the date the order to be reviewed is signed.
 In an appeal of a non-final order, the case will continue during the pendency of the review, unless a stay is obtained.
 Initial appellant briefs ( Rule 9.210 ) and appendix ( Rule 9.220) must be served within 15 days of the date the Notice is filed.
 If there are any additional briefs, they must be served according to Rule 9.210.
 Contact our Tampa divorce appeals attorneys for more information.

 Contact our Tampa Divorce Appeal Law Firm

-If you have questions regarding the divorce appeal process, contact the law firm of All Family Law Group.
+If you have questions regarding the divorce appeal process, contact the law firm of All Family Law Group, P.A.
 We provide a free initial consultation, accept MasterCard, Visa, Discover and American Express, and charge reasonable and competitive rates.
-Furthermore, to assist you we have a team of associate attorneys and legal staff committed to providing to you the best representation possible.
-Contact our firm by e-mail or call 813-321-3421.
+Furthermore, to assist you we have a team of attorneys and legal staff committed to providing to you the best representation possible.
+Contact our firm by e-mail or call 813-672-1900.
 We will respond at our earliest opportunity!